Developer Installation

 http://localhost:8080 in a browser.
 With an empty database

-you’ll be redirected to /onboarding, where the wizard creates the
+you’ll be redirected to /bootstrap, which creates the first admin

 For local development, use thedev.sh script which manages both the Go backend and Next.js dev server: